hchkrdtn/advent-of-code/README.md

 1. Clone the code (https://github.com/hchkrdtn/advent-of-code.git) repository.
 2. Install required packages.
 Currently `numpy` and `scipy`, packages for scientific computing, `pandas`, a package to manipulate data structures (tables) and data analysis, `pygame` and `matplotlib` packages for developing games and data visualization respectively.
+Please check `pygame` installation [instructions](https://www.pygame.org/wiki/GettingStarted).
-3. We recommend using virtual environments, `conda` (preferred) or `virtualenv` for python 3.6+. for managing Python environments.
+3. I recommend using virtual environments, `conda` (preferred) or `virtualenv` for python 3.6+. for managing Python environments.
 In case of `conda`, the package management and deployment tool is called `miniconda` or `anaconda`.
 Create the environment from the terminal at the project